whiteagnus/AC_QUEST/AC_QUEST/Readme-AC_QUEST-English.txt

 7 A Home for the Gibberlings
 -------------------------
 What does an artist create when out of ideas?
-Trouble, lots of trouble, considering what Gerlado the Splendiferous in the central part of Baldur's Gate has been up to recently.
+Trouble, lots of trouble, considering what Geraldo the Splendiferous in the central part of Baldur's Gate has been up to recently.

 8 Fangirls
 -------------------------